What's In A Name?

 BUFFALO AVENUE (Now Dr. Martin Luther King, Jr. Blvd.)

-The naming of Buffalo Avenue is unconfirmed.
-One would think it was named for the city in New York, or the animal, but some long-time Tampa residents claim that it was named for an Italian family who owned the land where the street was built; Bufalo, with accent on the 2nd syllable <Boo-FA-lo>.
+The naming of Buffalo Avenue is WAS unconfirmed, but TampaPix discovered the smoking gun on Oct.
+5, 2024.
+Everywhere the naming of this thoroughfare's history was found, it was thought to be named for the city in New York, or the animal (because "they may have once roamed there").
+But some long-time Tampa residents claimed that it was named for an Italian family who owned the land where the street was built; Bufalo, with accent on the 2nd syllable <Boo-FA-lo>.

 The 1920 Census of Tampa shows a widowed Domenico Bufalo living at 408 Main Street in West Tampa with his three daughters.
 It shows he immigrated in 1900 from Italy, probably to Colorado where his next two daughters were born.
 This was the only Bufalo family in Tampa up until this census.
+They were living in WEST TAMPA.

 GANDY BRIDGE & BOULEVARD